g4rf/dockerized-mailcow-mailman/README.md

 **Mailcow** has an own backup script.
 [Read the docs](https://mailcow.github.io/mailcow-dockerized-docs/b_n_r_backup/) for further informations.

 **Mailman** won't state backup instructions in the README.md.
 In the [gitbucket of pgollor](https://gitbucket.pgollor.de/docker/mailman-mailcow-integration/blob/master/mailman-backup.sh) is a script that may be helpful.

+## ToDo

+### install script

+Write a script like in [mailman-mailcow-integration/mailman-install.sh](https://gitbucket.pgollor.de/docker/mailman-mailcow-integration/blob/master/mailman-install.sh) as many of the steps are automatable.

+1. Ask for all the configuration variables
+2. Do a (semi-)automatic installation.
+3. Have fun!